xoolive/traffic/docs/data_sources/navigation.rst

 navigation remains based on navigational beacons.

-Navigational beacons (called ``navaids`` in the library) are of different types: historically the first ones were attached to VOR equipments, but we can mostly consider they are a name attached to geographic coordinates.
+Navigational beacons (called ``navaids`` in the library) are of different types: historically the first ones were attached to VOR equipment, but we can mostly consider they are a name attached to geographic coordinates.

 Basic data of questionable accuracy is provided with the library: